majn/telegram-purple/README.md

     brew update
     brew upgrade webp libgcrypt

-6. Installwith homebrew and move it into the appropriate directory so that XCode can find them.
+6. Install with homebrew and move it into the appropriate directory so that XCode can find them.
 Note that the versions might differ, use the one that is

     mkdir -p ./telegram-adium/Frameworks/Adium
     cp /usr/local/Cellar/webp/0.4.3/lib/libwebp.a ./telegram-adium/Frameworks